 ZYAME TELESIN (ZIAME TELESSIN) (July 15, 1909-1996)

-Sources: M. Notovitsh, in Eynikeyt (Moscow) (February 24, 1945); A. Kushnirov, in Naye prese (Paris) (July 27, 1945); Elye Shulman, in Der veker (New York) (November 1, 1955); G. Kenig, in Morgn-frayhayt (New York) (October 21, 1956); N. Mayzil, Dos yidishe shafn un der yidisher shrayber in sovetnfarband (Jewish creation and the Yiddish writer in the Soviet Union) (New York, 1959), see index; Y. Serebryani, in Folks-shtime (Warsaw) (August 20, 1960); A. Lyubomirski, in Morgn-frayhayt (September 14, 1960); Tog-morgn-zhurnal (New York) (March 28, 1961), concerning his eulegy at the death of Patrice Lumumba; Yankev Glatshteyn, in Idisher kemfer (New York) (September 29, 1961).
+Sources: M. Notovitsh, in Eynikeyt (Moscow) (February 24, 1945); A. Kushnirov, in Naye prese (Paris) (July 27, 1945); Elye Shulman, in Der veker (New York) (November 1, 1955); G. Kenig, in Morgn-frayhayt (New York) (October 21, 1956); N. Mayzil, Dos yidishe shafn un der yidisher arbeter in sovetn-farband (Jewish creation and the Jewish worker in the Soviet Union) (New York, 1959), see index; Y. Serebryani, in Folks-shtime (Warsaw) (August 20, 1960); A. Lyubomirski, in Morgn-frayhayt (September 14, 1960); Tog-morgn-zhurnal (New York) (March 28, 1961), concerning his eulogy at the death of Patrice Lumumba; Yankev Glatshteyn, in Idisher kemfer (New York) (September 29, 1961).

 [Additional information from: Berl Kagan, comp., Leksikon fun yidish-shraybers (Biographical dictionary of Yiddish writers) (New York, 1986), col. 283; Chaim Beider, Leksikon fun yidishe shrayber in ratn-farband (Biographical dictionary of Yiddish writers in the Soviet Union), ed.
-Boris Sandler and Gennady Estraikh (New York: Congress for Jewish Culture, Inc., 2011), pp. 165.]
+Boris Sandler and Gennady Estraikh (New York: Congress for Jewish Culture, Inc., 2011), p.
+165.]